adelowo/portfolio/content/blog/2017-02-19-switching-to-elementaryos.md

 - A dock

-The Elementary team maintain a very much comprehensive list [on their website][elementary]{:target="_blank"} and you'd want to take a look at that.
+The Elementary team maintain a very much comprehensive list [on their website][elementary] and you'd want to take a look at that.

 > Nice read - [Busting major myths around Elementary Os](https://medium.com/elementaryos/busting-major-myths-around-elementary-os-bd966402a9c2#.81r8vezmk){:target:"_blank"}